THE MINDSET OF GOD’S END-TIME ARMY

 Then, God said to Gideon, “By the three hundred men who lapped I will save you, and deliver the Midianites into your hand.
 Let all the other people go, every man to his place.”
 (Judg.
 7:4-7 NKJV).

 At the brook, the three hundred soldiers who only lapped or licked up the water were said to have passed God’s test and thus qualified to fight in God’s battle.

 However, all the soldiers who got down on their knees to drink from the brook were disqualified from being part of the victorious army of Gideon.

 What was the big issue at the brook?

 Certainly not about drinking water from the brook, for they were brought down there to drink water.
 What then could it be?

 The big issue was about how they drank from the brook!

 God expected them to only lap or lick the water and then march on to the battle.
-Sadly, many of the soldiers settled down at the brook, lay aside their weapons of war and got down on their knees to drink from the brook.
+Sadly, many of the soldiers settled down at the brook, laid aside their weapons of war, and got down on their knees to drink from the brook.
 They allowed the brook to engross them completely, thereby distracting them from their mission.

 At first, it appeared that all the ten thousand soldiers who volunteered to go to the battle had completely devoted themselves to the battle, but their attitudes or conduct when brought to the brook clearly revealed that not all of them had their minds entirely and firmly fixed or focused on the battle.